 When and Where

 Sheriff’s sales are held on Wednesdays (excluding holidays) at 2:00 p.m. in the historic courthouse located at 3 High Street, Newton, New Jersey.

 If you plan to attend a sheriff’s sale, you should contact the Foreclosure Unit at 973.579.0850 to make sure a property scheduled for sale has not been adjourned or otherwise postponed.

 Notice of Sales/Advertisement

-Notices of sales are posted on the bulletin board outside the office of the Foreclosure Unit.
+Notices of sales are posted on the electronic bulletin board outside the office of the Foreclosure Unit.

 All sheriff’s sales for real property are advertised for four consecutive weeks prior to the initial date of sale.
 Look for legal notices on Thursdays in the New Jersey Herald and on Sundays in the New Jersey Sunday Herald.